 Climate in the Classroom

-- To explore with regional educators ways that we can contribute to finding and developing curricular materials which promote student awareness and understanding of the science of climate change, together with its causes, consequences, and actions we can take.
+- Finding and developing curricular materials which promote student awareness and understanding of the science of climate change, together with its causes, consequences, and actions we can take.
 These curricula could be used in schools, for homeschooling, and in extra-curricular situations, such as youth groups, after school clubs, nature centers, summer camps, etc.

-- To develop and give one-time presentations about climate change to elementary through high school students as an introduction to the subject.
+- Developing and giving one-time presentations about climate change to elementary through high school students as an introduction to the subject.
 Give the teacher, parent, or group leader follow-up curriculum materials.

-- wish to use education in climate change as their senior project, capstone project, or to fulfill another class requirement.
+- Connecting and working with high school and middle-school students who might help develop curriculum and present in lower-age classrooms and/or wish to use education in climate change as their senior project, capstone project, or to fulfill another class requirement.

-- Provide opportunities for teachers to network and learn together through quarterly Teacher Conversation programs and teacher professional development workshops.
+- Providing opportunities for teachers to network and learn together through quarterly Teacher Conversation programs and teacher professional development workshops.

 Connection to SOCAN Mission

 One of SOCAN’s main mission objectives is to educate the public about climate science, and of the most effective ways of doing this is reaching students at all levels.

 The Next Generation Science Standards, adopted by Oregon, explicitly include the expectation that students will understand climate science, but many teachers need the support to do so.
 We support teachers in their efforts to find and develop curricula to meet these standards and provide professional development opportunities where they can collaborate with other teachers and practice teaching about these topics.